mikolajczykb/Sign-Detection-App/README.md

 App allowing the user to detect four types of road signs on a photo provided by the user: identification, directional, informational, and regulatory.
 Created for a university course called "Image Analysis".
 The app was written 100% in Matlab.
 The project documentation was written in Polish due to the course restrictions.

+## Starting the app

+  1. In the MATLAB command window inserting the command 'addpath images', to load the logo.jpg file into the app (optional)
+  2. Start the 'app1.mlapp' file, to start the Matlab App Designer
+  3. Start the App by pressing the 'Run' button

 ## Skills gained during project

   -> Knowledge of image preprocessing such as: